rajabishek/swift-essentials/manuscript/04_solid.md

 }
 ```

 As you can see in the above code if we have to generate report in HTML format, now we will have to update the `ReportManager` class.
 This violates the Open/Closed Principle.
-What we essentially want is the ability to change the behavior of the system without making modifications to the existing code.
+What we essentially want is the ability to extend the behavior of the system without making modifications to the existing code.
 This is generally achieved through the use of patterns such as the strategy pattern.
 Let’s take a look at how we might modify this code to make it open to extension:
 ```swift
 protocol CanGenerateReport {
     func generate(data: [String])